 When I returned I started studying and practicing the ancient art of Thai Yoga Bodywork and learning how this blends so well with my yoga training.
 It allows me to share my energy with others in a more intimate setting and allow my clients to deeply relax, receiving this highly beneficial bodywork.
 I am constantly working to deepen my knowledge of the physical and energetic bodies so that I may help others heal themselves.
 Contact with other humans beings is so healing, and yet how many days go by without touch or a simple hug?
 This bodywork has allowed me to share this healing aspect of touch while educating others about healthy movement.

 I currently study with Tias and Surya Little of Prajna Yoga in Santa Fe, New Mexico.
-I am working on my 500 hour certification with a focus on yoga therapy.
-I teach workshops and classes that focus on SATYA, sensory awareness training for yogic attunement primarily these days.
+I am working on my 500 hour certification with a focus on the more subtle components of yoga.
+I teach workshops and classes that focus on SATYA, (sensory awareness training for yogic attunement) primarily these days.
 This practice focuses on unwinding the mental, emotional and physical trauma that can lodge deep within our psyche and body and I feel it is lacking in so many of our yoga practices.
+SATYA is a somatic based practice that creates a space for practitioners to become more aware of their bodies, minds and soul.
 I had plenty of heat, power and vinyasa in my earlier years, but I felt like I needed to slow down, be delicate with my power and learn how to stoke the fire appropriately.
 It has transformed my body, as well as my client's bodies.
 Tias and Surya are great gifts to this world, as are all my teachers, who have allowed me to share these teachings with so many.